MercersKitchen/Music-Player-github.io/Music App/Structured/ReadMe.txt

     - Sequential Programming, execution of functions and variable inspection in console
     - CANVAS does not change
     - Can be done in a Dynamic Program if ignoring some lines of code
+    - Many examples avaailable to illustrate simple algorithm of use
   - Dynamic Processing-JAVA programs: CANVAS changes like an animation
   - Dynamic adds simple compiler needs, emphasizes how a computer is designed to handle a program
   - Compiler necessary lines of code, including MAIN Program Folder Name, setup() & draw()